AI Video vs. Strategic Production

 The Bottom Line

 AI didn't make strategic video production obsolete.
-It made it more valuable — by flooding the world with the cheap, fast, synthetic version and reminding everybody what the real thing is worth.
+It made it more valuable.
+It flooded the world with the cheap, fast, synthetic version and reminded everybody what the real thing is worth.

 The companies that are going to struggle are the ones treating video like a commodity to crank out as fast and cheap as possible.
 They'll make more content than ever and earn less trust than ever.
 The ones that win get it: in a world drowning in synthetic media, the most valuable thing you can be is real.